azimut/nepal/README.md

 (play *)
 ```

 > Note: all BUFFERS and SOURCES are cached to avoid leaking.
+Buffers by full pathname and sources by name (the first parameter of the constructors).

 Before look at other classes.
 One feature of this library is that you can pass multiple audios to each object.
 So each time you call (play) it will pick a different one.
 The idea is that one could create a Common Music Pattern for that audio (TODO: right now defaults to CM:HEAP) and create complex sequences...might be even supporting patterns in other fields.